vovapolu/ensime.github.io/index.md

 ## Sponsors

-ENSIME is sponsored by [47 Degrees](http://www.47deg.com/) and others.
 Please consider [sponsoring a developer](sponsor) to ensure that ENSIME remains sustainable.